Scaling from Freelancer to Agency Owner: A Roadmap

 Client Payment Buffer 30-day coverage 60-day coverage Critical for cash flow

-Team Salary Coverage Current project value Pipeline + 50% buffer Essential for stability
+Team Salary Coverage Current project value Pipeline + 50% buffer (conservative) Essential for stability

 Building Managerial Confidence